Cost of Relocating to Australia from Nigeria: ₦7,312,383–₦22,640,264

 | Nigerian community | Medium |

-Insider Tips for Moving to Australia
+Insider Tips for Relocating to Australia

 Skilled Independent Visa (Subclass 189)